 - Now add chopped veggies, saute till 1/2 done (Pic 4 ).

-- Now add tamarind sauce(Pic 5) and cook for another 3-4 mins in low-medium flame.
+- Now add tamarind sauce(Pic 5), brown sugar and cook for another 3-4 mins in low-medium flame.

 - Meanwhile cook the noodles as per instruction, some packets don’t have cooking time in that case cook in well boiled water for 3- 4 minutes or till noodles turn soft and tender (Pic 6).